sstone/metrics-scala/README.md

 metrics-scala
 =============

-(updated) clone of codahale's scala wrapper for his great metrics library
+clone of codahale's scala wrapper for his great metrics library, with minor updates for scala 2.10